 API, and then create an endpoint with the

-In the request, you also provide an IAM role that Amazon SageMaker can assume to access model artifacts and docker image for deployment on ML compute hosting instances.
+In the request, you also provide an IAM role that SageMaker can assume to access model artifacts and docker image for deployment on ML compute hosting instances or for batch transform jobs.
 In addition, you also use the IAM role to manage permissions the inference code needs.
-For example, if the inference code access any other AWS resources, you grant necessary permissions via this role.
+For example, if the inference code access any other Amazon Web Services resources, you grant necessary permissions via this role.

-For .NET Core and PCL this operation is only available in asynchronous form.
+For .NET Core this operation is only available in asynchronous form.
 Please refer to CreateModelAsync.

 public virtual CreateModelResponse CreateModel( CreateModelRequest request )